Windsor Harvest Festival Parade Information

-It’s time to prepare for the 2020 Windsor Harvest Festival.
-We are planning for another successful celebration.
+It’s time to prepare for the 2023 Windsor Harvest Festival.
+We are planning for another successful celebration for our 101st year!
 We would like to extend a special invitation to you to participate in this year’s parade!

 Prizes are awarded according to the list below.